 - 1. With the fastest classified in the pole position choosing the position on the starting grid.
-In this case, once started, all riders must maintain their lane until the Marker buoys placed at 50% of the distance of the 1st hole shot. (as per drawing) - 2.
+Once started, all drivers must maintain their lane until the marker buoy placed on the start chute as specified at riders briefing (as per drawing) - 2.
 With the fastest qualified on the inside lane towards the holeshot and 3 gates divided as follows: 1 holeshot from position from 1 to 5, 1 holeshot for positions from 6 to 15, 1 hole shot from position 16 to the end of the grid.
-In this case, once started, all rider must maintain their lane until the hole shot buoy. (as per drawing)
+Once started, all drivers must maintain their lane until the marker buoy placed on the start chute as specified at riders briefing (as per drawing)